-Are you tired of opening multiple connection to your remote server or embedded target machine?.
+Are you tired of opening multiple connections (multiplex sessions) to your remote server or embedded target machine ?

 ssh me@code (enter the password and you get a shell) me@code:~$